Compressed representation of Learning Spaces: From Knowledge Spaces to closure spaces to lattices

 There clearly is a link to dimplications.
-More precisely, it is based on the obvious equivalence
+More specifically, it is based on the equivalence

-(8) \quad $A \rightsquigarrow B$ holds in $S \ \ \Leftrightarrow \ \ A \ra B$ holds in $Q \setminus S$,
+(11) \quad $A \rightsquigarrow B$ holds in $S \ \ \Leftrightarrow \ \ A \ra B$ holds in $Q \setminus S$,

-which is a recommended exercise for the reader, and which entails that every statement true in one framework can be dualized\footnote{In doing so so the statement may however become more clumsy.
+which we leave as an exercise for the reader, and which entails that every statement true in one framework can be dualized\footnote{In doing so so the statement may however become clumsy.
 A case in point is Theorem 1 whose dualization [W2, Thm.4] has an ``uglier'' proof.
 Another case in point is Dowling's algorithm (Section 3) which is also crisper in a Knowledge Space setting.
 On the other hand, one may argue that the very concept of ``implication'' is more intuitive than the concept of ``dimplication''.} to the other one.
-We point out however that historically more research has been done in the framework of Closure Spaces.
+We point out however that historically more research has been done in the framework of closure spaces.

-{\bf 5.1} We refer the reader to e.g. [G] for the basic facts on {\it lattices}.
-In particular we shall write $JI({\cal L})$ and $MI({\cal L})$ respectively for the sets of {\it join} and {\it meet irreducibles} of a lattice ${\cal L}$.
-As is well known, each Knowledge Space $(Q, {\cal K})$, viewed as set system $({\cal K}, \subseteq)$ partially ordered by inclusion, provides an example of a lattice.
+{\bf 5.1} We refer the reader to e.g. [G] for basic facts on {\it lattices}.
+In particular we shall write $JI({\cal L})$ and $MI({\cal L})$ respectively for the sets of {\it join} and {\it meet-irreducibles} of a lattice ${\cal L}$.
+As is well-known, each Knowledge Space $(Q, {\cal K})$, viewed as set system $({\cal K}, \subseteq)$ partially ordered by inclusion, provides an example of a lattice.
 The joins and meets are given by

-(9) \quad $K \vee L = K \cup L$ and $K \wedge L = (K \cap L)^\circ$ \ \ (see (2)).
+(12) \quad $K \vee L = K \cup L$ and $K \wedge L = (K \cap L)^\circ$ \ \ (see (4)).

 Dually, for each closure space $(Q, {\cal C})$ the partially ordered set system $({\cal C}, \subseteq)$ is a lattice with meets and joins given by